rspring/FiberOptic_Neopixel_GRBW/README.md

 1) The FastLED library does not support these GRBW strips, but Neopixel does.
 2) But the original code for the 'Noise effect' as sugested is only available for FastLED.

-So I initialize both libraries, and let FastLED do the work, then in the final stage I copy the FastLED RGB values to the Neopixel strip and assign the bri(brightness) value (divided by 4) to the white LED.
+So I now use both libraries, and let FastLED do the work, then in the final stage I copy the FastLED RGB values to the Neopixel strip and assign the dimmed bri(brightness) value (divided by 4) to the white LED.

 The result is a more pastel tint color used in the visualization of the 'Noise Effect' loop.